BASE

 What you will learn

-• Communicate proficiently in ASL and English in various contexts and employment settings;
+• Communicate proficiently using ASL in various contexts and employment settings by demonstrating knowledge of linguistics in ASL.

 What to expect